Every salesperson knows that the key to their success lies in the quality of leads they generate.

 - Referral potential: How willing are they to refer or recommend your product?

-Taking the time to understand how customers think and approach purchases can help you build stronger relationships with prospects, as well as craft more effective conversations.
+Taking the time to find the relevant prospect information and understand how your customers think and approach purchases can help you build stronger relationships with prospects, as well as craft more effective conversations.

 With this information, you can create more targeted campaigns that are better suited to their needs and interests.